wilsontelab/svx-mdi-tools/README.md

     - wilsontelab/svx-mdi-tools
 ```

-and re-run <code>install.sh</code>, which will go faster
+and re-run <code>install.sh</code>.
+Alternatively, you can install
-the second time.
-Alternatively, you can install this suite from within the
+this suite from within the Stage 2 web server, or run the following
-Stage 2 web server, or run the following from the command line:
+from the command line:

 ```bash
 svx add -p -s wilsontelab/svx-mdi-tools